-We believe in the power of partnerships.
-We also believe we have a responsibility, whenever possible, to help create opportunities that can benefit all Yukoners, including the territory's First Nations citizens.
+We believe in the power of partnerships to help create opportunities that can benefit all Yukoners, including the territory's First Nations citizens.
+We also have a responsibility to meet obligations under the Umbrella Final Agreement and individual First Nation Land Claim Agreements.

-As part of the Mayo B project, Yukon Energy worked with the First Nation of Na-cho Nyak Dun (NND) to reach a project agreement.
-The agreement provides the NND with a long term source of income through an investment opportunity of a few million dollars.
+- Yukon Energy worked with the First Nation of Na-cho Nyak Dun (NND) to reach a Mayo B project agreement.
+The agreement provides the NND with a long term source of income through an investment opportunity.

-Part of our work towards getting the necessary approvals for the Carmacks-Stewart Crossing transmission line involved meaningful and on-going consultations with the Northern Tutchone First Nations, project area residents, Renewable Resource Council members, government departments and other members of the public.
+- Part of our work towards getting the necessary approvals for the Carmacks to Stewart Crossing transmission line involved meaningful and on-going consultations with the Northern Tutchone First Nations, project area residents, Renewable Resource Council members, government departments and other members of the public.
 We worked closely with them to select the route for the proposed transmission line.
 With their input, the route design was refined to avoid – wherever possible -- wetlands, traplines and associated camps/cabins.